wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 PROTIP: My assertion is that <strong>no one person can know everything</strong> about Kubernetes to operate it reliably and securely in a complex production enterprise.
 Hiring for superhumans expected to "know everything" is resulting in <strong>unnecessary turnover and down time</strong>.

+Kubernetes provides and enforces "significant decoupling between the layers of the serving stack: machine, operating system, application manager, and application code.
+This decoupling enables the development of specialized teams with agility and freedom to operate on their parts of the stack, thanks to separation of concerns:"

+   * hardware operations
+   * kernel operations
+   * cluster operations
+   * application operations

+-- <a target="_blank" href="https://www.usenix.org/system/files/login/articles/login_oct15_07_burns.pdf">From "How Kubernetes Changes Operations"</a> by <a target="_blank" href="https://github.com/brendandburns">Brandan Burns</a>.

 Most job descriptions for Kubernetes positions are written by people who don't know Kubernetes enough to properly build a team around the complexity.
 So they search for people based only on technical certifications passed or based on counting years with "Kubernetes" in resumes.

 PROTIP: Kubernetes in the cloud is so complex that most enterprises need to build a <strong>team of various specialists</strong> to ensure that Kubernetes is operated reliably and securely.